Riley

 A gap of what and how to apply the information in their own context

-Amount of information to select and sift through can feel overwhelming
+Amount of information to go through can feel overwhelming

 Key Research Insights